bots-garden/pi-genai-stack/README.md

 The JavaScript dev environment is a Web IDE based on [Coder Server](https://github.com/coder/code-server) with the Node.js runtime and tools.
 The environment is starded as a Docker Compose service and you can open the IDE with this URL: http://localhost:3001.

+> To use it remotely (to connect to the WebIDE running on the Pi from your workstation), use the DNS name of your Pi or its IP address.
+For example `http://hal.local:3001` (where `hal.local` is the DNS name of my Pi).

 ## Test your stack remotely